-In case of long term storage of the device it is recommended to use the original packaging or similar.
+In case of long term storage of the equipment it's recommended to use the original packaging or similar.
 Storage must be in dry rooms, if possible in sealed packaging, to avoid corrosion, especially internal, through humidity.

 2.2 Unpacking and visual check